-The National Health and Medical Research Council (NHMRC) – European Union (EU) Collaborative Research Grants scheme aims to provide assistance to Australian researchers to participate in multinational research collaborative projects with international researchers that have been selected for funding under the European Commission’s Seventh Framework Programme (FP7) Cooperation Calls for proposals have been eligible for NHMRC support.
+The National Health and Medical Research Council (NHMRC) – European Union (EU) Collaborative Research Grants scheme aims to provide assistance to Australian researchers to participate in multinational research collaborative projects with international researchers.
+Previously, research projects that have been selected for funding under the European Commission’s Seventh Framework Programme (FP7) Cooperation Calls for proposals have been eligible for NHMRC support.

-The Seventh Framework Programme (FP7) is the EU's main instrument for funding research and development and it will run from 2007 to 2013.
+The Seventh Framework Programme (FP7) was the EU's main instrument for funding research and development from 2007 to 2013.
 More information on FP7 is available from the following websites:

 Projects involving Australian researchers based in Australia that are chosen by the European Commission (EC) for funding, may be eligible for NHMRC support.
 The following criteria will be considered by the NHMRC when assessing eligible projects: